Charlie Ahearn

-Life and work
+Career

-Charlie Ahearn came to New York City in 1973 to attend the Whitney Museum of American Art Independent Study Program (Studio Program).
+Charlie Ahearn moved to New York City in 1973 to attend the Whitney Museum of American Art Independent Study Program (Studio Program).
 Later he was joined by his brother John and joined the artists' group Colab (aka Collaborative Projects) which was a group determined to go beyond the traditional art world gallery system and find a way to "be creative in a larger sense".

 For several years during the 1970s Ahearn, then living in downtown Manhattan, concentrated on making 16 millimeter art films.
-In 1977 he went to the Alfred E. Smith Projects in the Lower East Side to film local youths practice martial arts with his Super 8 camera, which exposed him to hip-hop for the first time.
+In 1977, he went to the Alfred E. Smith Projects on the Lower East Side to film local youths practising martial arts with his Super 8 camera, which exposed him to hip-hop for the first time.
 Ahearn was approached by some of these local youths who wanted to make a martial arts film, and Ahearn agreed despite never having attended film school and not knowing how to make a feature-length film.
 Yet he took inspiration from some of his favorite kung fu films, such as 36 Chambers, Mad Monkey Kung Fu, and Five Deadly Venoms; as well as the films of Bruce Lee.

-Ahearn showed this martial arts film as part of The Times Square Show in an abandoned massage parlor that Colab had taken over on the corner of 7th Avenue and 41st Street in the then rather shady Times Square area.
+Ahearn showed this martial arts film as part of The Times Square Show in an abandoned massage parlor that Colab had taken over on the corner of 7th Avenue and 41st Street in the Times Square area.
 Ahearn soon after was living nearby on 43rd Street and 8th Avenue (from 1981 to 1993).

-Wild Style
+As of 2023, Ahearn is a faculty member at the School of Visual Arts in Manhattan.

+’‘Wild Style’’

-In the summer of 1980 Ahearn began working with Fred Braithwaite and Lee Quiñones on what was later to become a classic hip-hop feature-length film: Wild Style.
-The film took its name from the graffiti painting style of the same name: a style that is very symbolically described as an "energetic interlocking construction of letters with arrows and others that signify movement and direction".
-Also in the movie was karate instructor Nathan Ingram (karate).
-Wild Style premièred in 1983 in Times Square, breaking records by selling out at all screenings in the three weeks it played.
-The highly successful soundtrack of the film, which was composed entirely from scratch to avoid copyrights clearances, was produced by Fred Braithwaite, in collaboration with Chris Stein of chart-topping rock act Blondie.
+In the summer of 1980, Ahearn began working with Fred Braithwaite and Lee Quiñones on what was later to become a classic Hip Hop feature-length film: ‘’Wild Style’’.
+The film took its name from the graffiti painting style of the same name: a style that is very symbolically described as an “energetic interlocking construction of letters with arrows and others that signify movement and direction”.Cooper, Martha & Chalfant, Henry, ‘‘Subway Art’’/ Owl/Holt/Macmillan, 1988.
+Also in the movie was karate instructor Nathan Ingram (karate). ‘‘Wild Style’’ premièred in 1983 in Times Square, breaking records by selling out at all screenings in the three weeks it played.Cooper, Martha, ‘‘The Hip Hop Files’’.
+From Here To Fame Publishing, 2004 The highly successful soundtrack of the film, which was composed entirely from scratch to avoid copyright clearances, was produced by Fred Braithwaite, in collaboration with Chris Stein of chart-topping rock act Blondie.
 Grandmaster Theodore mixed the album and Grandmaster Caz wrote the lyrics.

-Wild Style and its soundtrack have since been regarded as the most accurate portrait of hip-hop culture and has been sited as the definitive hip-hop film.
-Its popularity quickly spread throughout the world.
+‘‘Wild Style’’ and its soundtrack have since been regarded as the most accurate portrait of Hip Hop culture and has been cited as the definitive Hip Hop film.Emery, Andrew, ‘‘The Book of Hip Hop Cover Art’’.
+Octopus Publishing, 2004 Its popularity quickly spread throughout the world.